All The Places To Dance Salsa On 2 in Melbourne (2026)

 Links: Instagram / Facebook

 Colorá is one of the best-vibe salsa/Latin socials in Melbourne.
-It’s run by Hakim and based at The Third Day in North Melbourne, which is a big warehouse-style venue with a bar, proper atmosphere, and enough space for the night to feel like an event.
+It’s run by Hakim and based at The Third Day in North Melbourne, a big warehouse-style venue with a bar, proper atmosphere, and enough space for the night to feel like an event.
 He started it in late 2025, after quietly sunsetting his prior social, Suavemente (I think so, anyway, as one hasn’t been run in a while).

 This is not a quiet, purist, only-school-dancers-in-the-room mambo social.
 It’s bigger, louder, more mixed, and more varied.
 I’ve met people there from many different dance backgrounds, including people who don’t dance at all.